Identifiable victim effect: Guilt

-Research suggests that guilt reduces the power of the identifiable victim effect.
-Before engaging in a behavior, an individual conducts an assessment of the possible emotional outcomes of that behavior.
-An individual is drawn towards behaviors that would make them happy and repulsed by those that would make them upset.
-Thus, a person with a high level of guilt is drawn towards altruistic acts because they serve to alleviate the negative emotions that they are experiencing.
-Consequently, the presence of guilt may actually increase the occurrence of altruistic behavior, such as charitable donations, regardless of whether the victim they are helping is identified or not.
-Research also suggests that anticipated guilt reduces the occurrence of unethical behavior that may negatively affect an identified victim.
-This may be because knowingly and negatively affecting a recognizable victim causes the individual engaging in unethical behavior to experience distress and negative emotions.
+Yam and Reynolds investigated the propensity to victimize others.
+Their experimental subjects harmed unidentified others more than named others, and anticipated that harming named others would provoke more guilt than harming unidentified others.
+The experimenters did not test whether people who are more prone to feelings of guilt experience the identified victim effect more intensely.

 Reasoning style

 Research suggests that individual differences in reasoning style moderate the identifiable victim effect.
-Two different methods of reasoning are “experiential” and “rational”.
+Two different methods of reasoning are "experiential" and "rational".
 Experiential thinking (e.g. emotionally-based thinking) is automatic, contextual and fluid, and rational thinking (e.g. logically based thinking) is deliberative, analytical, and decontextualized.
 Experiential thinking styles may increase the power of the identifiable victim effect, and rational thinking styles may decrease the power of the identifiable victim effect.
 Researchers theorize that these differences result because experiential thinkers rely on emotional responses towards an issue when making a decision.
 In contrast, rational thinkers analyze the situation as a whole before making a decision.
 Thus, a person thinking rationally would respond to all victims equally, not giving preference to those specifically named or otherwise identified, just as experiential thinkers would be drawn towards the more emotionally charged identified victim.
 However, research conducted during the COVID-19 pandemic found that identifiable victim effects on public health promoting behaviors were not only undetected, but also not mediated by behavioral tests of reasoning style.

-Criticism

-The identifiable victim effect has been contested in academia.
-Critics argue that, when a victim is identified, information such as age and gender of the victim are revealed and people are especially sympathetic in response to that information rather than to identifiability per se.

-In 2003, Deborah Small and George Loewenstein conducted an experiment that mitigated this issue.
-Identifiability was strictly limited to the determination of the victim's identity.
-Therefore, the victim had already been identified regardless of whether the participants had known anything specific about their identity or not.
-The circumstances of the victim were more palpable and thus elicited greater sympathy from participants.
-In contrast, the identities of statistical victims were not yet determined.
-As such, participants found it more difficult to sympathize with indeterminate victims.